ocf/ocfweb/ocfweb/docs/docs/services/account.md

 ### MySQL

-Access to your [[MySQL database|services/mysql]], if you have one, is protected by a separate password.
+Access to your [[MySQL database|doc services/mysql]], if you have one, is protected by a separate password.

 ## After graduation